-- 42. For an appeal to be successful, its admissibility is an indispensable precondition.
-Having found the Appeal inadmissible, there no longer exists a basis or a need for an assessment of the merits of the Appeal.
-The determination in the present case is without prejudice to the Appellant filing an appeal against any other administrative decision rendered by the Registrar pursuant to the applicable legal framework. - 43.
+- 49. Accordingly, and based on the totality of the above, the Appellant has failed to demonstrate that the Registrar acted in such a way as set forth in Rule 10(1) of the Staff Appeals Procedure. - 50.
+The determination in the present case is without prejudice to the Appellant filing an appeal against any other administrative decision rendered by the Registrar pursuant to the applicable legal framework. - 51.
 Finally, it is noted that Rule 29(3) of the Staff Appeals Procedure provides that final decisions shall, to the extent possible, be public and may only be redacted where this is deemed necessary by the Judge, proprio motu or upon request by the Appellant for the purpose of protecting the Appellant's identity.
 It is further noted that the Appellant has requested that information identifying the Appellant be redacted when a public version of a final decision is issued, to which the Registrar has not objected.
 Accordingly, a public version of this Decision will be issued in due course, redacting any information identifying the Appellant.